apache/incubator-graphar/CONTRIBUTING.rst

 will pass ("be green") on all platform configurations supported by GraphAr.
 This means that all tests pass and there are no linting errors.
-In reality, however, it is not uncommon for the CI infrastructure itself to fail on specific platforms or for so-called "flaky" tests to fail ("be red").
+In reality, however, it is not uncommon for the CI infrastructure itself to fail on specific platforms ("be red").
 It is vital to visually inspect the results of all failed ("red") tests to determine whether the failure was caused by the changes in the pull request.

 .. _Code of Conduct: https://github.com/alibaba/GraphAr/blob/main/CODE_OF_CONDUCT.md